10 Different Types of Hammers and Their Uses

 - 3 lb

-The cross peen hammer has a wedge-shaped peen positioned perpendicular to the handle.
-This shape allows users to spread or shape metal.
+The cross peen hammer features a wedge-shaped peen positioned perpendicular to the handle.
+This design helps spread and shape metal more effectively.

 - Metal shaping